Lincoln (film): Development

 Tony Kushner replaced Webb.
 Kushner considered Lincoln "the greatest democratic leader in the world" and found the writing assignment daunting because "I have no idea [what made him great]; I don't understand what he did any more than I understand how William Shakespeare wrote Hamlet or Mozart wrote Così fan tutte."
-Kushner said Lincoln's abolitionist ideals made him appealing to a Jewish writer, and although he felt Lincoln was Christian, he noted the president rarely quoted the New Testament and that his "thinking and his ethical deliberation seem very talmudic".
+Kushner said Lincoln's abolitionist ideals made him appealing to a Jewish writer, and although he felt Lincoln was Christian, he noted the president rarely quoted the New Testament, and that his "thinking and his ethical deliberation seem very talmudic".
 By late 2008, Kushner joked he was on his "967,000th book about Abraham Lincoln".
-Kushner's initial 500-page draft focused on four months in the life of Lincoln, and by February 2009 he had rewritten it to focus on two months in Lincoln's life when he was preoccupied with adopting the Thirteenth Amendment.
+Kushner's initial 500-page draft focused on four months in the life of Lincoln, and by February 2009, he had rewritten it to focus on two months in Lincoln's life when he was preoccupied with adopting the Thirteenth Amendment.

+Spielberg arranged a $50 million budget for the film, to placate initial distributor Paramount Pictures, who had previously delayed the project over concerns it was too similar to Spielberg's commercially unsuccessful Amistad (1997).
+Eventually, Paramount dropped the film in February 2009.
+The film's North American distribution rights then shifted to Walt Disney Studios, after DreamWorks established a new distribution deal with Disney that same month.
+DreamWorks remained uneasy about solely financing the project and therefore approached 20th Century Fox to co-finance half of the film.
+Fox agreed to join the film as a co-production partner, as well as taking international rights.
+Participant also agreed to finance a 25% share in the film.

 Casting

 Spielberg approached Daniel Day-Lewis about the project in 2003, but Day-Lewis turned down the part at the time, believing the idea of himself playing Lincoln "preposterous".
 Liam Neeson was cast as Lincoln in January 2005, having worked previously with Spielberg in Schindler's List.
 In preparation for the role, Neeson studied Lincoln extensively.
 However, in July 2010, Neeson left the project, saying that he had grown too old for the part.
 Neeson was 58 at the time, and Lincoln, during the period depicted, was 55 and 56.
-In an interview with GQ, Neeson said he realized during a table read that the part was not right for him in "a thunderbolt moment" and after the read requested that Spielberg recast his role.
-Co-star Sally Field, in a 2012 PBS interview, intimated that Neeson's decision was influenced by the death of his wife Natasha Richardson less than a year earlier.
+In an interview with GQ, Neeson said he realized during a table read that the part was not right for him in "a thunderbolt moment", and after the read, he requested that Spielberg recast his role.
+Co-star Sally Field, in a 2012 PBS interview, suggested that Neeson's decision was influenced by the death of his wife Natasha Richardson less than a year earlier.
+After dropping out of the role, Neeson incidentally suggested Day-Lewis to Spielberg.
+Neeson and Leonardo DiCaprio both spoke to Day-Lewis to convince him to accept the role.
 In November 2010, it was announced that Day-Lewis would replace Neeson in the role.

-While promoting Indiana Jones and the Kingdom of the Crystal Skull in May 2008, Spielberg announced his intention to start filming in early 2009, for release in November, ten months after the 200th anniversary of Lincoln's birth.
-In January 2009, Taunton and Dighton, Massachusetts were being scouted as potential locations.
-Spielberg arranged a $50 million budget for the film, to please Paramount Pictures CEO Brad Grey, who had previously delayed the project over concerns it was too similar to Spielberg's commercially unsuccessful Amistad (1997).
-Spielberg had wanted Touchstone Pictures – which agreed to distribute all his films from 2010 – to distribute the film, but he was unable to afford paying off Paramount, which had collaborated with DreamWorks on the film's development.